Text Size Print

 The Master of Science in Sociology/Criminal Justice & Social Policy is offered both part-time and full-time on the main campus.
 In addition, students in the undergraduate program in Sociology or Criminal Justice can stay for a fifth year to complete the Master of Science.
 These students must meet certain requirements in their junior year.

 The Master of Arts in English has four concentrations: Creative Writing, English Education & Writing, Literature, and 6-12 initial licensure.

-The MBA program has two concentrations, General Business, and Retail Management and will begin a third concentration in Real Estate in fall 2014.
-The entire program is offered online.
+The MBA program has three concentrations, General Business, Real Estate, and Retail Management and the entire program is offered online.

 The Master of Science in Communication Sciences and Disorders is an on-campus, full-time Master's program that is completed in two years.
 In addition, the department offers SLPOnline - nine undergraduate courses required to be eligible for admission to a Master's program.
 All nine courses are offered online every semester for those who do not have an undergraduate major in the field and wish to pursue a master's degree for entry into the field.

 To discover the power in you to increase your knowledge and skills, to prepare for a career change or new professional challenge, or to continue your life-long learning, choose Longwood Graduate Studies, a stable, quality choice for more than 50 years.